-Of all the different pregnancy sex positions, facing away from your partner, with your back towards him where he can enter you from behind is very likely to become one of your favourite pregnant sex positions.
+Of all the different pregnancy sex positions, facing away from your partner, with your back towards him where he can enter you from behind is very likely to become one of your favorite pregnant sex positions.

 There are several ways in which your partner can enter you from behind.
 You might experiment with a standing position or a kneeling position.
 You could try lying on your side, or doggy-style, or even lying on your back on top of your partner.

-Any variations of the rear entry sex position allows for a pregnant belly to be out of the way and for the woman to surrender to the experience.
+Any variations of the rear entry sex position allow for a pregnant belly to be out of the way and for the woman to surrender to the experience.
 Her partner is in charge not only of penetration but of the tactile pleasure enhancement this sex position provides.

 This position also allows very good access to the pregnant woman’s body, not only for her partner but also for herself.
 Clitoral stimulation is easiest in this position.